matplotlib/mplcairo/README.rst

 Currently, it can be used with either the Qt backend proposed in Matplotlib's PR #8771, or the Gtk3 backend merged with PR #8772.

-This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.
+This implementation “passes” Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.

-Depending on the specific task, the backend can be anywhere from ~10x faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g., drawing lines) than Agg.
+Depending on the specific task, the backend can be anywhere from ~10× faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g., drawing lines) than Agg.